luluzhou1/alinush.github.io/_includes/refs.md

 [^NR04]: **Number-theoretic constructions of efficient pseudo-random functions**, by Naor, Moni and Reingold, Omer, *in Journal of the ACM*, 2004, [[URL]](http://dx.doi.org/10.1145/972639.972643)

+[^NR95]: **Message recovery for signature schemes based on the discrete logarithm problem**, by Nyberg, Kaisa and Rueppel, Rainer A., *in Advances in Cryptology --- EUROCRYPT'94*, 1995

 [^NRBB22e]: **Powers-of-Tau to the People: Decentralizing Setup Ceremonies**, by Valeria Nikolaenko and Sam Ragsdale and Joseph Bonneau and Dan Boneh, *in Cryptology ePrint Archive, Paper 2022/1592*, 2022, [[URL]](https://eprint.iacr.org/2022/1592)

 [^NRO22e]: **Public Randomness Extraction with Ephemeral Roles and Worst-Case Corruptions**, by Jesper Buus Nielsen and João Ribeiro and Maciej Obremski, *in Cryptology ePrint Archive, Paper 2022/237*, 2022, [[URL]](https://eprint.iacr.org/2022/237)